What is 4D Scanning?

 If baby is playing hide and seek, we will always work with you to try to get them in the right position for the best images.
 If this isn’t possible, we may be able to offer you a free rescan.
 See our Rescan Guarantee for more information.

 Before your scan

 We recommend that you eat 1-2 hrs before the scan.
-We also have complimentary soft drinks and sweet snacks in reception.
+Complimentary drinks are available whilst you wait – just ask a member of our team.
 The small sugar boost encourages your baby to be more active for the scan.

 Ensure you remain well hydrated throughout your pregnancy, but especially for 5 days before your scan for the very best results.
 For scans at under 20 weeks, a full bladder is helpful.

 Please ensure you have your antenatal record book to hand if you have been given it, as you will need to bring this to your scan.